gtheys/geerttheys.com/content/posts/Digital-Independence.md

 +++
-title = " Digital Independence: A Journey Through Tech Sovereignty" description = "One user's journey from budget Linux enthusiast to unwitting Google captive, now reclaiming digital sovereignty through privacy-focused alternatives like ProtonMail, GrapheneOS, and Nextcloud.
-Discover how geopolitical shifts and corporate surveillance are pushing tech veterans back to their open-source roots—trading convenience for control in an era of eroding digital rights." date = 2025-02-25 draft = false
+title = ' Digital Independence: A Journey Through Tech Sovereignty' description = 'One user's journey from budget Linux enthusiast to unwitting Google captive, now reclaiming digital sovereignty through privacy-focused alternatives like ProtonMail, GrapheneOS, and Nextcloud.
+Discover how geopolitical shifts and corporate surveillance are pushing tech veterans back to their open-source roots—trading convenience for control in an era of eroding digital rights.' date = 2025-02-25 draft = false